Pavlo-py/artificialProject/README.md

 ## 1. Executive Summary

 **Artificial Society**  is a next-generation SaaS intelligence layer designed to bridge the "insight gap" between fragmented data repositories and strategic usability.
-Built upon the industry-standard CRISP-DM methodology , the platform leverages a modular HPI Architecture (Ingestion-Harmonization-Prediction) to democratize access to advanced analytics for both technical and non-technical stakeholders.
+Built upon the industry-standard CRISP-DM methodology , the platform leverages a modular Ingestion-Harmonization-Prediction Architecture to democratize access to advanced analytics for both technical and non-technical stakeholders.

 The system is engineered to function in high-friction environments, automating the transformation of heterogeneous and "dirty" data into high-fidelity forecasts and operational insights.By integrating AI-driven harmonization and advanced forecasting empowers organizations to transition from reactive reporting to proactive, AI-augmented decision-making